deneha/azure-guidance/best-practices-api-design.md

 This approach has the semantic advantage that the same resource is always retrieved from the same URI, but it depends on the code that handles the request to parse the query string and send back the appropriate HTTP response.
 This approach also suffers from the same complications for implementing HATEOAS as the URI versioning mechanism.

-> **Note**: Some older web browsers and web proxies will not cache responses for requests that include a query string in the URL.
+> [AZURE.NOTE] Some older web browsers and web proxies will not cache responses for requests that include a query string in the URL.
 This can have an adverse impact on performance for web applications that use a web API and that run from within such a web browser.

 ### Header versioning
 Rather than appending the version number as a query string parameter, you could implement a custom header that indicates the version of the resource.
 This approach requires that the client application adds the appropriate header to any requests, although the code handling the client request could use a default value (version 1) if the version header is omitted.
 The following examples utilize a custom header named _Custom-Header_.
 The value of this header indicates the version of web API.